xiaoyulyu999/readdoc/source/books/AI/build_large_model/chapter4.rst

    Historically, the ReLU activation function has been commonly used in deep learning due to its simplicity and effectiveness across various neural network architectures.
 However, in LLMs, several other activation functions are employed beyond the traditional ReLU.
 Two notable examples are GELU (Gaussian error linear unit) and SwiGLU (Swish-gated linear unit).

-   the exact version is defined as GELU(x) = x⋅𝛷(x), where 𝛷(x) is the cumulative distribution function of the standard Gaussian distribution.
+   the exact version is defined as GELU(x) = x⋅𝛷(x), where "𝛷(x) is the cumulative distribution function of the standard Gaussian distribution.

    it’s common to implement a computationally cheaper approximation (the original GPT-2 model was also trained with this approximation, which was found via curve fitting):